expectedparrot/edsl/docs/index.rst

 - :ref:`questions`: Learn about different question types and applications.
 - :ref:`scenarios`: Explore how questions can be dynamically parameterized for tasks like data labeling.
-- :ref:`surveys`: Construct surveys and implement rules and conditions.
+- :ref:`surveys`: Construct surveys with rules and conditions.
-- :ref:`agents`: Design and implement AI agents to respond to surveys.
+- :ref:`agents`: Design AI agents with relevant traits to respond to surveys.
 - :ref:`language_models`: Select language models to generate results.

 Working with Results
 --------------------

-- :ref:`results`: Access built-in methods for analyzing and utilizing survey results as datasets.
+- :ref:`results`: Access built-in methods for analyzing survey results as datasets.
 - :ref:`caching`: Learn about caching and sharing results.
-- :ref:`exceptions`: Identify and handle exceptions in your survey design.
+- :ref:`exceptions`: Identify and handle exceptions in running surveys.
-- :ref:`token_usage`: Manage token limits for language models, and monitor and reduce token usage as desired.
+- :ref:`token_usage`: Monitor token limits and usage for language models.

 Coop